This post may contain affiliate links, please see my disclosure policy to learn more.

 Ingredients

-- 1 cup dried fruit (raisins, currents, candied citron, candied fruit)
+• 1 cup dried fruit (raisins, currants, candied citron, candied fruit)

 Glaze